Guide number: History

-Bear in mind that the above table is for only one film speed.
-For end users, obtaining proper exposures with flashbulbs was an error-prone effort as they mentally interpolated between distances and fstop combinations that weren’t very accurate in the first place.
+The above table is for only one film speed.
+For end users, obtaining proper exposures with flashbulbs was an error-prone effort as they mentally interpolated between distances and f-stop combinations that weren't very accurate in the first place.
 Had the guide number system existed by this point, the above table would not have required the left-most column showing distances and would have required only one row (showing guide numbers) under each heading.